kairosity/mp3-snapathon/testing.md

 ## Main Application-Wide Temporal Changes

 ### 1. Friday @ midnight

+Testing Process:

+Open up the application on Saturday and ensure that all of the following has happened:

-- The "compete" page becomes a "vote" page.
+- The "compete" page becomes a "vote" page. -- PASS
-- The vote page displays all of the past week's entries with
+- The vote page displays all of the past week's entries with clickable "Vote" buttons underneath them. -- PASS
-- The navbar link for this page changes from "compete" to "vote" -
+- The navbar link for this page changes from "compete" to "vote" -- PASS

 ### 2. Sunday @ 22:00

+Testing Process:

+Open up the application on Sunday after 22:00PM and ensure that all of the following has happened:

 - The awards and results are automatically calculated.
 - The winners page is updated to display this week's awards and results.
 - The "vote" page turns into an interim "holding" page directing users over to the winners page to view the results.